Zuricho/ParallelFold/README.md

 # ParallelFold

-Author: Bozitao Zhong :postbox:: zbztzhz@sjtu.edu.cn
+Author: Bozitao Zhong - zbztzhz@gmail.com

 :station: We are adding new functions to ParallelFold, you can see our [Roadmap](https://trello.com/b/sAqBIxBC/parallelfold).